 Natural Medicine Can Improve Health, Reduce Pain and Speed Healing

 While you cannot replace the need for good rest and a high-quality orthotic for healing Plantar Fasciitis, natural supplements and a diet rich in vitamins and mineral can help you to regain foot health more quickly.
 The pain of Plantar Fasciitis can become debilitating if left untreated.
 If you are experiencing heel pain that does not resolve itself within a few days, we recommend taking the following steps:

 - Utilize all of our free resources about Plantar Fasciitis and heel pain.
 Our company is committed to providing the most comprehensive Plantar Fasciitis learning resource on the Internet.
 Customers tell us every day that our free educational materials and Fascia-Bar orthotic shoe inserts have changed their lives!

 - If you recognize your heel pain symptoms as being consistent with the in-depth descriptions of Plantar Fasciitis found here on our website, commit to two 20-minute rest periods each day, icing your heels while you rest, and performing these simple stretching exercises on a daily basis.

-- Purchase a pair of HTP Heel Seats or one of our other Fascia-Bar insert products and wear them every day.
+- Purchase a pair of Heel Seats or one of our other Fascia-Bar insert products and wear them every day.

 - Assess your daily diet and consider making use of the vitamins and minerals described above to reduce pain and lessen the inflammation associated with Plantar Fasciitis.